Should Children Still Learn Cursive Handwriting?

 The simple, straightforward answer can be boiled down to two words: Common Core.
 In 2010, the Common Core Standards kicked cursive handwriting to the curb.
 It was decided that cursive was no longer relevant in a modern society where keyboards are king.

-Aren’t there benefits to writing in cursive?Since then, numerous studies have shown that writing in cursive is beneficial in many ways previously unknown to educators.
-For example, in one 2012 study, researchers concluded “…that improved handwriting skills have benefits for cognitive development and motor skills and can lead to improved writing skills and reading comprehension.”
+"Writing is a complex act [….] one part of it has reference to motor mechanisms and the other represents a real and proper effort of the intellect."Since then, numerous studies have shown that writing in cursive is beneficial in many ways previously unknown to educators.
+For example, in one 2012 study, researchers concluded “…that improved handwriting skills have benefits for cognitive development and motor skills and can lead to improved writing skills and reading comprehension."

 According to another study, “evidence-based research has shown that handwriting skills can increase brain activation, impact performance across all academic subjects, provide a foundation for higher-order skills, and influence reading, writing, language, and critical thinking.”